 1. Develop a Strong Skin Care Routine

-Regularly washing your face with a gentle cleanser like EltaMD Foaming Facial Cleanser helps get rid of sebum, pollutants, and other impurities that clog pores.
+Regularly washing your face with a gentle cleanser like EltaMD Skin Recovery Amino Acid Foaming Cleanser helps get rid of sebum, pollutants, and other impurities that clog pores.
 To keep dryness at bay, always follow up with a moisturizer.
 But what is a good face moisturizer for Black skin?
 A toner with hydration-boosting ingredients like Hyaluronic Acid or Glycerin can help lock in moisture.
-Seal the deal with a moisturizer like EltaMD AM Therapy Facial Moisturizer, which includes Niacinamide to help combat dark spots.
+Seal the deal with a moisturizer like EltaMD AM Restore Moisturizer, which includes Niacinamide to help combat dark spots.

 2. Don't Skimp on Sunscreen